wp-plugins/picasa-picture-embed/readme.txt

 1. Are you using Wordpress > 2.9?
 2. Have you enabled auto embeds in the `Settings -> Media` page?
 3. Have you used the right url -- only urls in the form `http://picasaweb.google.com/{user}/{album}#{photo}` are supported (e.g. `http://picasaweb.google.com/linmep/PicAutumn09#5410318127990876210`)?
+3. Is the image you're trying to embed visible to the public?

 If you can answer "yes" to the above the plugin may indeed be broken.